mmuratarat/mmuratarat.github.io/_pages/faq.md

 A = \sum_{i=1}^{p} u_{i} \mathbf{v}_{i} \mathbf{v}_{i}^{T}
 $$

+Eigendecomposition can only exists for square matrices, and even among square matrices sometimes it doesn't exist.

 #### What do positive definite, positive semi-definite and negative definite/negative semi-definite mean?

 A matrix $A$ is positive semi-definite if it is symmetric and all its eigenvalues are non-negative.
 If all eigenvalues are strictly positive then it is called a positive definite matrix.